matte97p/cabinato/README.md

 This project is licensed under the MIT License - see the [LICENSE](license.md) file for details.

 ## Acknowledgments
-- Inspired by the classic PacMan game.
+- Inspired by the classic PacMan, Snake & Tetris game.

-Thank you for checking out PacMan_Arduino!
+Thank you for checking out my Cabinato!
 If you have any questions or need further assistance, feel free to open an issue or contact the project maintainer.